 Research consistently shows that smoking rates among Indigenous communities in Canada are 2-3 times higher than the general population with some research showing the rates to be as high as 50-60%.1-3

-Leave The Pack Behind is working with several key organizations in Ontario who support the Indigenous populations including Cancer Care Ontario’s Aboriginal Tobacco Program, Ontario Federation of Indigenous Friendship Centers, and Aboriginal Student Centers on post-secondary campuses.
+Leave The Pack Behind is working with several key organizations in Ontario who support the Indigenous populations including Cancer Care Ontario’s Aboriginal Tobacco Program, Ontario Federation of Indigenous Friendship Centers, and Indigenous Student Services on post-secondary campuses.
 These partnerships are to ensure that Leave The Pack Behind programs and campaign materials are appealing and effective for Indigenous young adults.

 - First Nations Information Governance Centre.
 (2016).
 First Nations regional longitudinal health survey (2008/10) – 12-Month Smoking Prevalence by Socio-demographics.
 Available from: http://data.fnigc.ca/online.

 - Kelly-Scott, K. & Smith, K. (2015).
 Aboriginal peoples: Fact sheet for Canada.
 Statistics Canada.
 Catalogue no. 89-656-X2015001.
 ISBN 978-0-660-02908-5.

 - Orisatoki, R. (2013).
 The public health implications of the use and misuse of tobacco among the Aboriginals in Canada.
 Global Journal of Health Science, 5 (1), 28-34.

 - World Health Organization. (n.d.).
 Indigenous populations.
 Retrieved from http://www.who.int/topics/health_services_indigenous/en/